ddemidov/vexcl/README.md

 You can now use simple vector arithmetic with device vectors.
 For every expression you use, appropriate kernel is compiled (first time it is encountered in your program) and called automagically.
+If you want to see sources of the generated kernels on the standard output, define `VEXCL_SHOW_KERNELS` macro before including VexCL headers.

 Vectors are processed in parallel across all devices they were allocated on:
 ```C++